nhooyr/flappybird/README.md

   - Make the game harder.
   - Make the game easier.
   - Change the colors.
-- Best game strategies for getting the highest score?
+- Best game strategies?
-  - Moving to just above the middle after each pipe.
-    - As for why not exactly the middle, the bird is always falling.
   - Taping space and enter at the same time for a super fast double jump.
+  - Moving the bird to just below the middle after each pipe.
+So you can respond adequately whether the next gap is near the top or the bottom.
+As for why just below, you can quickly modify your speed up by jumping but you have to wait for gravity to move faster down.
+Especially with a double jump.
   - If playing on a touchscreen, keeping your finger under or to the left of the right edge of the game to perceive the gap in new pipes as soon as possible.
 - Canvas being a more performant real world option for writing games due to its GPU